-Haichen Wang received a B.S. in Physics from Peking University in 2007, and a Ph.D. in Physics from the University of Wisconsin-Madison in 2013.
+Haichen Wang received a B.S. in physics from Peking University in 2007, and a Ph.D. in physics from the University of Wisconsin-Madison in 2013.
 His Ph.D. thesis was about the discovery of the Higgs boson using data collected by the ATLAS experiment at CERN's Large Hadron Collider.
 He was an Owen Chamberlain fellow at the Lawrence Berkeley National Laboratory from 2013 to 2018 before joining the Physics Department in January 2019.
 In 2021, he received a CAREER award from the National Science Foundation to develop novel machine learning applications for particle physics and construct detectors for the High Luminosity Large Hadron Collider.

 We live in an exciting time for particle physics.
-The excellent performance of the current LHC as well as the High Luminosity LHC (HL-LHC) upgrade, allow us to confront those fundamental questions with a large and ever increasing data set.
-The long awaited discovery of Beyond the Standard Model (BSM) physics may well be right around the corner.
+The excellent performance of the current LHC as well as the High Luminosity LHC (HL-LHC) upgrade, allows us to confront those fundamental questions with a large and ever-increasing data set.
+The long-awaited discovery of Beyond the Standard Model (BSM) physics may well be right around the corner.
 Currently, my research is focused on discovering new physics phenomena at the LHC.
-Specifically, my research program will probe BSM physics by precision measurement and testing of the Standard Model in the Higgs sector and by direct searches for signals of a broad spectrum of well motivated BSM models.
+Specifically, my research program will probe BSM physics by precision measurement and testing of the Standard Model in the Higgs sector and by direct searches for signals of a broad spectrum of well-motivated BSM models.
 To further exploit the physics potential of the LHC, I am also contributing to the upgrade of the ATLAS detector for the upcoming HL-LHC.

 I am a member of the Berkeley LBNL ATLAS group, which consists of two other UC faculty members, Professors Gray and Shapiro, over a dozen staff scientists at the Lawrence Berkeley National Laboratory, many postdoctoral researchers, UC graduate students, undergraduate students and visitors.